-Is a rich man entering God's kingdom more difficult than what we just heard Elisha accomplished?
+Is a rich man entering God's kingdom more difficult than what we just heard Elisha brought about?
 Who cares?
 Either is miraculous!
 Properly done, most unbelievers have to admire what God can orchestrate, and He clearly gets all the glory when it is undeniable something was impossible with men.

-If we are of a mind that God doesn't usually work like this, we need to immediately look within ourselves for the possibility we are harboring doubt, lack of faith, or unbelief.
+Allow me to reiterate if we are of a mind that God doesn't usually work like this, we need to immediately look within ourselves for the possibility we are harboring doubt, lack of faith, and/or unbelief.
 If so, we must be immediately agree with the Holy Spirit's point of view, most sincerely repent, and ask forgiveness.
 It can be dangerous to wait to get back in step with the Spirit!
-There are situations in life, especially in hostile countries, when a single second of getting out of step with the Spirit will open the door for the enemy to eliminate you or people you really care about.
+There are situations in life, especially in hostile countries, when a single second of getting out of step with the Spirit will open a door for the adversary to eliminate you or people you really care about.
 Be ever vigilant.
-Train yourself to do this before you find yourself in a hostile country.
+Train yourselves to do this before you find yourselves in a hostile country, whether by international travel or by political changes within the country you inhabit.
+Consider Proverbs chapter 28 verse 12 (Complete Jewish Bible translation) that contrasts the results of opposing worldviews coming into political power: